hrimG/Startup_Quest/README.md

-# VehicleManager
+# Startup Quest
-A web application to digitize the vehicle registration and licencing process.
+A web application to provide investment opportunities to investors by providing information about startups along with their CRM style dashboard record.